yhgillet/rateconv/README.md

 Chek it here ! https://yhgillet.github.io/rateconv/

+This tool was highly inspired by https://github.com/apocolipse/RotorPirates (thanks !)

 ## Usage

-You can use it as a routine, you will need java installed for that.
+Use the online tool and if the conversion doesnt work, you can still use it as a routine, you will need java installed for that.

+Download the released jar `rateconv-<VERSION>.jar` then run

 ```
 java -jar rateconv-<VERSION>.jar <type> <param1> <param2> <param3>